Vanessa (opera): Performance history

 For the Met premiere, Sena Jurinac was contracted to sing the title role.
 However, she cancelled six weeks before the opening night and Eleanor Steber replaced her, making the role her own for a long time.
 In the role of Erika, Vanessa's niece, was Rosalind Elias, then a young mezzo-soprano.
 Nicolai Gedda sang the lover Anatol, mezzo Regina Resnik sang the Baroness, Vanessa's mother, while bass Giorgio Tozzi sang the old doctor.
 It was the first American opera in 11 years to be seen at the company, and only the 20th in 73 years.

-The premiere "was an unqualified success with the audience and with many of the critics as well although they were somewhat qualified in their judgment.
+The premiere "was an unqualified success" with the audience———and with many of the critics as well, although they were somewhat qualified in their judgment.
 Of the final quintet, however, New York Times critic Howard Taubman said it is '...a full-blown set-piece that packs an emotional charge and that would be a credit to any composer anywhere today.'"
 Other reports substantiate this and it won Barber the Pulitzer Prize.
 The original production was shown at the Salzburg Festival in the same year, which was the first performance in Europe.
 In Europe, however, it met with a chillier reception.

 The Met's Cecil Beaton sets were destroyed by fire in 1973.
 After a long period of few revivals, one being in 1988 by the Opera Theatre of Saint Louis, the Washington National Opera (in a co-production with the Dallas Opera) revived the work in 1995 using the 1964 revised and more compact version.
 Elizabeth Holleque sang the title role.

 Kiri Te Kanawa sang the title role in three revivals, the first of which was presented by the Opéra de Monte-Carlo in 2001, the second in 2002 at the Washington National Opera and the third in 2004 (at the time, described as her farewell to the opera stage), at the Los Angeles Opera.

 In all three productions, Rosalind Elias, who sang Erika in the 1958 premiere, took on the role of the Baroness.
 For its 50th anniversary revival by the New York City Opera in November 2007, she was once more featured in that role, with Lauren Flanigan taking the title role.

+More recent productions have included those at Glyndebourne in 2018, and by Heartbeat Opera at Williamstown Theatre Festival in 2025 and in New York City in 2026.

 Highlights from the score include the soprano scena and aria He has come, he has come!...Do Not Utter a Word (recorded by Leontyne Price, Roberta Alexander, and Renée Fleming), the mezzo aria Must the Winter Come So Soon? (recorded by Denyce Graves and Roberta Alexander), and the last-act quintet, To Leave, to Break.